Emergency Management at Blount Island

 Emergency Management & Mission Assurance

-The Blount Island Command Emergency Management Program is committed to safeguarding lives, minimizing suffering and protecting property.
+The Blount Island emergency management program is committed to safeguarding lives, minimizing suffering and protecting property.
 We oversee all facility emergency initiatives, ensuring we're ready to mitigate, prepare, respond and recover from any hazard.
 Here's how we stand ready:

 Proactive Planning: We develop and implement strategic plans and procedures to optimize our mitigation, preparedness, response and recovery capabilities.